kevinkenzhao/rpi-vpn/README.md

 ### OpenMediaVault

-The easiest way to install OpenMediaVault onto your Pi 4 device is to run the following command at the terminal:
+The easiest way to install OpenMediaVault is by running the following command at the terminal:
 ```
 wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash
 ```
 This [article](https://dbtechreviews.com/2019/12/how-to-install-openmediavault-on-raspberry-pi-4/) covers how to install and set up OpenMediaVault in reasonable depth.

-Install Docker and Portainer and ensure they are both running.
+Install Docker and Portainer via OMV-Extras at the left-hand menu and ensure they are both running.
+Then, run ```sudo docker swarm init --advertise-addr {ipofmaininterface}``` and reboot.

 Curl the Pihole Docker script into your $HOME directory:

 ```
 curl -L https://raw.githubusercontent.com/pi-hole/docker-pi-hole/master/docker_run.sh > docker-pihole.sh